SasView/sasview/src/sas/sasview/media/README.txt

+The files in this folder are what get shipped in the installer \media folder.

+The help documentation gets shipped in the /doc folder.

-This Tutorial.pdf is what appears when you click on 'Tutorial' under 'Help' in the menu bar.
+This Tutorial.pdf is what appears when you click on 'Tutorial' under 'Help' in the SasView menu bar.
+It has been manually copied over from sasview/docs/sasview.

-The source files are in: /sasview/docs/sasview

-The getting_started_with_sasview.pdf has been manually added here until the auto-generated LibreOffice doc build is up and running.
+The new tutorial pdfs here have been manually copied over from the website /downloads folder.